Banking and Post

 A surprising number of people in Italy pays bills at the post office, despite the endless lines and fights.
 Most utility companies won’t let you send check payments.
 Credit card payments and bank transfers are possible, but only when agreed well in advance.

-One comment to “Banking and Post”
+One thought on “Banking and Post”

 1. It’s really a nice and helpful piece of info.
 I am glad that you shared this useful information with us.
 Please stay us up to date like this.
 Thank you for sharing.